 After completing my undergraduate degree from the Universtiy of California, San Diego, I moved from my home state of California back to my parents’ birthplace of Cork for the Higher Diploma in English at UCC.
 This, as well as the MA that I went on to receive, was an invaluable experience and one I cannot recommend enough.

-The transition from my familiar American university to one abroad was made seamless by the community of the School of English – the attentiveness and accessibility of the lecturers, as well as the immediately welcoming attitudes of the other students.
+The transition from my familiar American university to one abroad was made seamless by the community of the Department of English – the attentiveness and accessibility of the lecturers, as well as the immediately welcoming attitudes of the other students.
 It was a pleasure to attend lectures given by academic staff who possessed not only expert knowledge, but a genuinely contagious enthusiasm for their topics.
 From discussion-filled seminars, to class trips and regular pub gatherings for group readings among lecturers and post-grads alike, my experience at UCC was exceptional.
 It was also one that I do not think could have been replicated in another university, or other city (there is nothing quite like attending a lecture on Edmund Spenser while standing amongst the ruins of his castle, speculating about the exact space in which he wrote The Faerie Queene).

-As I have recently completed the MA in Medieval and Renaissance Literature and hope to have, eventually, a career in this field, the School of English has been overwhelmingly helpful in helping me facilitate this goal, and former lecturers have gone above and beyond what I would have conceived as their duty by continuing to remain in contact to offer support and invaluable career advice.
+As I have recently completed the MA in Medieval and Renaissance Literature and hope to have, eventually, a career in this field, the Department of English has been overwhelmingly helpful in helping me facilitate this goal, and former lecturers have gone above and beyond what I would have conceived as their duty by continuing to remain in contact to offer support and invaluable career advice.
 Moving to Cork to study English at UCC not only turned out to be a wonderful decision, and highly enjoyable time, but one that is proving crucial for advancing my career through giving me a strong academic background and encouragement in pursuing post-graduation goals.

 Joan Hayes, BA (2008); MA, Irish Writing and Film (2009)